awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 Macros referenced in a `Fn::Transform` function can process the contents of any of the sibling elements \(including children\) of that `Fn::Transform` function in the template\.

-For example, in the template sample below, `AWS::Include` can process all of the `MyBucket` properties, based on the location of the `Fn::Transform` function that contains it\. `MyMacro` can process the contents of the entire template because of its inclusion in the `Transform` section\.
+For example, in the template sample below, `AWS::Include` can process the `MyBucket` properties, based on the location of the `Fn::Transform` function that contains it\. `MyMacro` can process the contents of the entire template because of its inclusion in the `Transform` section\.

 ```
 // Start of processable content for MyMacro